-Sport and Recreation provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of sport and community recreation.
-Leadership and organisational skills will be developed through theory and practical sessions and a knowledge of key areas of the sport and recreation industry.
+Sport and Recreation provides students with the skills, knowledge and confidence to work in the areas of sport and community recreation.
+Leadership and organisational skills are developed through theory and practical sessions and a knowledge of key areas of the sport and recreation industry.